Budibase/website/content/blog/app-building/role-based-access-control.md

 #### Visibility

 Role-based systems also offer a high degree of visibility and easy auditing.
-Since there are a limited number of defined roles, it’s easy to quickly check which users can access different elements of your application.
+Since there are a limited number of defined RBAC roles, it’s easy to quickly check which users can access different elements of your application.

 This also allows you to audit the suitability and effectiveness of your access control, at the level of roles, rather than on an individual user basis.
 That way, it’s easier to identify and correct issues.